 'iysh H376 Hebrew for man/husband/mixed crowds of both women and men/homosapiens in general, even translated as “you” in Proverbs 3:31 (KJV).
 The word, Iysh, has no legitimate claim as a word exclusive to males.
 Context must determine translation.

-When the English translation is pared down to a more accurate match with the Hebrew text, we see that the man was ecstatic to receive his equal counterpart but did not name the woman (she had already been called ishshah earlier, in verse 22).
-He was simply declaring the facts as they had been revealed to him by his creator.
+When the English translation is pared down to a more accurate match with the Hebrew text, we see that the man was ecstatic to receive his equal counterpart but did not name the woman (she had already been called 'ishshah earlier, in verse 22).
+He was simply declaring the facts as revealed to him by his creator.

-It is interesting to note that it was the man who was commanded to forsake the biological family he was born into and to follow closely after the woman he marries in a completely new order of allegiance—not the other way around as complementarians teach.
-God predicted what history proved, that (because of the curse of sin) men would never obey this command, at least not for very long.
+It is interesting to note that it was the man who was commanded to forsake the biological family he was born into and to follow closely after the woman he marries in a completely new order of allegiance—not the other way around, as complementarians teach.
+God predicted what history proved, that (because of the curse of sin) men would not obey this command, at least not for very long.
 There is historical evidence that the command was obeyed for a time.
 But in virtually every culture on earth, especially in ancient cultures (or even third world or middle-eastern cultures today), we see the curse playing out with devastating accuracy.
 In these cultures, when a woman marries, she is taken from (what would normally be) the natural protection of her biological family and transferred (normally to the bottom of the pecking order) into the family of the husband.
-In many cultures, women may not walk beside their husbands in public but must follow behind in a symbolic show of subservience to him.
-When these things were done in Jewish or Christian cultures, it was cursed behavior—outright rebellion—against the inspired Word of the Lord that came to the first husband instructing him as to the will of God concerning the total extent of his relationship with his wife—leave your parents and biological family to follow closely after your wife.
+In many cultures, women may not walk beside their husbands in public but must follow behind them, and must wear veils in symbolic shows of subservience to them.
+When these things were done in Jewish or Christian cultures, it was cursed behavior—outright rebellion—against the inspired Word of God that came to the first husband instructing him as to the perfect will of God concerning the total extent of his relationship with his wife—leave your parents and biological family to follow closely after your wife.
 Become a part of her biological family, and stick to her like glue.
 So, we see that it is not to the home of the husband’s family that he brings his bride, it is to the home of the Bride that he goes when he marries (or at the very least more closely aligns with her biological family than his own, while his allegiance remains exclusively to her).